paul-aviles/Segway-i2-Hubcap/README.md

 **3‑D‑Printed Segway i2 Hub‑Cap (Replacement)**

-Instead of relying on the original insert pins— which tend to break easily—this design uses the factory‑fitted Segway nuts for alignment and 1.26 in × 1/8 in neodymium disc magnets to hold the cap in place.
+Instead of relying on the original insert pins which tend to break easily, this design uses the factory‑fitted Segway nuts for alignment and 1.26 in × 1/8 in neodymium disc magnets to hold the cap in place.

 **Parts needed:**